KenAspeling/WPR381-Assignment/Ass_App/README.md

 ## Overview

-Please note that the final assignment is located in the Ass_App folder Assigment one using a Node.js + Express + EJS website.
+Please note that the final assignment is located in the Ass_App folder.
+This assigment was developed using a Node.js + Express + EJS website.
 More specifically this project entailed server side routing (via the `routes/` directory, templating (in views), static assets, with the main app logic located in app.js.

 ## Instructions